| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Friday August 28, 2009

 funding for proposed broadband projects reaching all 50 U.S. states and

+territories and the District of Columbia.
 Applications came in from a diverse range of parties including state, local, and tribal governments; nonprofits; industry; anchor institutions, such as libraries, universities, community colleges, and hospitals; public safety organizations; and other entities in rural, suburban, and urban areas.
 In this first round of funding the Recovery Act is providing a total of 7.2 billion dollars.
 NTIA will utilize 4.7-billion to deploy broadband infrastructure in unserved and underserved areas in the United States, expand public computer center capacity, and encourage sustainable adoption of broadband service.
 RUS will invest 2.5-billion to facilitate broadband deployment primarily in rural communities. | |

-TV This Weekend ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Our In the
+| TV This Weekend ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Our In the

 Field segment on KWTV News9 on Saturday morning will be focused on getting